 Our GPS app will be released this summer—the perfect complement to our printed map/guide.
 Join our mailing list if you’d like to be alerted when it becomes available (see sign-up form in footer of this page).

-With this app, three different custom walking tours of Père Lachaise Cemetery can be viewed on your smartphone or tablet—as well as from the comfort of your home computer or laptop—by using your personal login and password.
+With this app, three different custom walking tours of Père Lachaise Cemetery can be viewed on your smartphone or tablet at home.
 The GPS function of the app is activated when you arrive at the cemetery in Paris.

 The app will provide visitation hours, travel details, the general history of the cemetery, background on the designs of the 19th-century funerary art and architecture to be found there.
 In addition, when you click on one of the three tours, you can select the grave you wish to visit; and an image of the individual’s tombstone and a short biography will appear on your screen.
 The GPS icon representing your location will then lead you to your destination.